 When you draw animals, remember that even the most complex forms can be broken down into the simplest shapes.
-Using your favorite reference image, study the shape of the bird to discover the different shapes.
-Bird bodies can be reduced to a teardrop shape with additional circles, triangles, and rectangles for their features.
+Using your favourite reference image, study the shape of the bird to discover the different shapes.
+Bird bodies can be reduced to a teardrop shape with additional circles, triangles and rectangles for their features.
 Don't get caught up in the details — the proper shape of the bird’s tail is more important than its unique markings at this stage.
-Practicing this technique is the basis of many drawing lessons and will help you draw just about anything.
+Practising this technique is the basis of many drawing lessons and will help you to draw just about anything.

 Start by setting up your Adobe Fresco document.

 Before you can begin digital sketching, you’ll want to make a new document of any size in Adobe Fresco.
 Access your library of saved reference images by selecting the photo icon and then clicking Creative Cloud.
 Each image you hearted can be easily imported onto your canvas and repositioned, giving space to draw while you study the reference.

 Use layers to build your drawing.